 , and his decision to let go of his anger (or not) becomes a major part of his Character Development

-A second version is when Alice blames herself for the death of Charlie.
+A second version is when Alice blames herself for the death of Charlie (playing both the Hero and the Fool).
 Additionally, the antagonist may go on to use this against Alice, playing on guilt as a form of torture or to break her down.
 This version is prominent enough to have become its own trope: "I Let Gwen Stacy Die

 ."
 It is almost exclusively a heroic trope, since villains are less likely to blame themselves for anyone's death, even a loved one's; if they do, this is typically used to flavor them as more of an Anti-Villain

 This trope is very much a Gray and Grey Morality

 trope and plays on ideas of guilt and responsibility.
 If Alice can save Charlie, does she have a moral obligation to try, or is it okay to Kick the Son of a Bitch